Top 10 Dark Web Monitoring Companies in USA to Protect Your Business in 2026

 Common Dark Web Threats Targeting US Businesses

-Initial Access Brokers (IABs) selling compromised VPN, RDP, and SaaS access
+Initial Access Brokers (IABs) selling compromised VPN, RDP, and SaaS access.

-Phishing kits targeting employee email addresses and MFA sessions
+Phishing kits targeting employee email addresses and MFA sessions.

-Cybercriminal marketplaces trading credit card numbers, PII, and corporate credentials
+Cybercriminal marketplaces trading credit card numbers, PII, and corporate credentials.

 Key Features to Look for in a Dark Web Monitoring Platform